-Each candidate for the Master of Arts in Teaching degree must complete 30 semester hours of coursework.
+Each candidate for the Master of Arts in Teaching degree must complete 30 semester hours of coursework (33 hours for the elementary education track).
 All candidates regardless of licensure level will complete the core courses.
-Candidates will select either the appropriate track and complete requirements for that track throughout the core coursework as required in individual courses and the final portfolio.
+Candidates will select the appropriate licensure track and complete requirements for that track.

 MAT Initial course (Required to be taken during first term by all MAT Candidates)